GNOME/devhelp/README.md

 IDE.
 It is used for example by Builder and Anjuta.

-For the `--search` command line option, see the class description of DhKeywordModel, the search string supports additional features useful for IDEs or other developer tools.
+For the `--search` command line option, see the class description of `DhKeywordModel`, the search string supports additional features useful for IDEs or other developer tools.

 Other documentation